 - Check with your Structures Specialist (StS). - Place shores directly under the intersection of the web members in more than one location for the same group of trusses.
-That is, spread out the load as much as possible so as not to overload any one of the truss diagonals. - If some perpendicular to the truss, bracing is present, place the shores as near that location as practical, keeping the other considerations, listed above. - It is best to have a StS give you advice on any particular situation.
+That is, spread out the load as much as possible so as not to overload any one of the truss diagonals.
+It some perpendicular to the truss bracing is present - If some perpendicular to the truss, bracing is present, place the shores as near that location as practical, keeping the other considerations, listed above. - It is best to have a StS give you advice on any particular situation.

-Question M-2 Should we secure the sole of a sloped floor shore?
+Question M-2 Should we secure the sole of a sloped floor